-The Track is open to all majors but draws primarily from psychology, anthropology, biology, computer science, and philosophy.
+The track is open to all majors but draws primarily from psychology, anthropology, biology, computer science, and philosophy.
 A minimum 3.0 GPA is required.

-Email the Program Director Dr. Katherine Makarec makareck@wpunj.edu or call or email Jan Pinkston, 973-720-3657, pinkstonj@wpunj.edu.
+Email the Program Director Dr. Amy Learmonth learmontha@wpunj.edu or call or email Jan Pinkston, 973-720-2765, pinkstonj@wpunj.edu.